joanperelopez/HF-Noise-Canceller/README.md

 ### Transformers
 All the transformers used in the design are identical.
 The ferrite cores employed are BN-73-302 or similar, with a permeability of around 2500.

+To make each transformer, two wires of different colors (to easily identify their ends) need to be twisted together.
+With this twisted wire, five turns must be wound around the toroid, keeping in mind that each time the wire passes through a hole in the toroid, it counts as one turn.

+The figure shows how to number the terminals to correctly install the transformers on the printed circuit board.

 ![WhatsApp Image 2025-04-19 at 18 45 04](https://github.com/user-attachments/assets/e37ef704-57c1-4b17-8f37-3a4fe8dd0ff3)
 _Detail of each transformer._